aunebakk/nor-port/README.md

  - FrontEnd's consuming the REST/ASP layer :
    - MS Test

+# Documentation
-The system is based on a database first approach where a major part of the code is written by a tool I’ve been tinkering with for years, SQL2X.
-Documentation level has been turned on max for this release, which means the following is included for all namespaces, classes and methods:
+Documentation level has been turned on High for this release, which means the following is included for all namespaces, classes and methods:
  - Header: sql2x internal documentation block
  - Level one comment: block comment, a high level one liner about the following code
  - Level two comment: in depth comment, comprehensive information about the following code
- - Level three comment: ELI5 ( explain like I’m five ) comments, meant for educational purposes
+ - Level three comment: low level comments, meant for educational purposes
  - Links: Wikipedia and or Microsoft documentation links for in-depth study
  - DocGuid: SQL2X internal GUID used for debugging